 Yes, dividends can be used to pay for premiums.
 Dividends can be used to pay for premiums in participating policies or vanishing premium policies.
 As per the Corporate Finance Institute (CFI), when the cash value equals the total premium payment, the premium part vanishes.
 Ultimately, the policy starts paying for itself.

 Many insurers allow you to only pay the part of the premium that the cash bonus doesn’t cover.
-You may have to pay nothing if the dividend earnings are large enough to cover the entire premium.
+You may need to pay nothing if the dividend earnings are large enough to cover the entire premium.
 Sometimes, this is referred to as the premium offset option.

 The dividends from dividend-paying life insurance are not guaranteed.
 Dividends from dividend-paying life insurance aren’t guaranteed as the company’s financial performance varies each financial year.
 According to Ashley Kilroy’s article for Yahoo Finance, titled ‘What Do I Need to Know About Life Insurance Dividends?’, fluctuations in the flow of business can restrict the dividend payouts of a company.